whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 -(all fixes from BWPFixpack integrated)
--deleted ACQ12CUT2.baf - ACQ12CUT.baf is the correct cutscene for both cases -fixed bug where Aaron gives the PC a ring although it is already in the PC's possession -update to weiDU v242
+-deleted ACQ12CUT2.baf - ACQ12CUT.baf is the correct cutscene for both cases -fixed bug where Aaron gives the PC a ring although it is already in the PC's possession -fixed CtD in AC4400 area when moving to southern part removed faulty spawn points -fixed wrong map notes in quest areas AC4400.are and AC4401.are -update to weiDU v242

 ***************************************************************************************************************